Stability of Correction Procedure via Reconstruction With Summation-by-Parts Operators for Burgers' Equation Using a Polynomial Chaos Approach: Stability in the Semidiscrete Setting

 \subsection{Extension to a General Setting}

-In \eqref{eq:CPR_systemI}, we applied Gau\ss-Lobatto-Legendre nodes for reasons of simplicity.
+In \eqref{eq:CPR_systemI}, we applied Gauss-Lobatto-Legendre nodes for reasons of simplicity.
 In our theoretical investigation in the last section \ref{Sub:General}, we assumed to have a diagonal-norm SBP basis including boundary nodes.
-Moreover, we can also employ in our approach Gau\ss-Legendre nodes or a modal Legendre basis as it was presented in \cite{ranocha2017extended, ranocha2016summation}.
-As distinguished from Gau\ss-Lobatto-Legendre, Gau\ss-Legendre nodes don't include the boundary and we need a further correction term for the restriction to the boundaries to guarantee stability as it was demonstrated in \cite{ranocha2016summation} for example.
-The extension to modal basis was done in \cite{ranocha2017extended}.
+Moreover, we can also employ in our approach Gauss-Legendre nodes or a modal Legendre basis as it was presented in \cite{ranocha2017extended, ranocha2016summation}.
+As distinguished from Gauss-Lobatto-Legendre, Gauss-Legendre nodes don't include the boundary and we need a further correction term for the restriction to the boundaries to guarantee stability as demonstrated e.g. in \cite{ranocha2016summation}.
+The extension to modal bases was done in \cite{ranocha2017extended}.
 However, we focus only on modal Legendre basis, where an exact multiplication of polynomials followed by an exact $\L^2$ projection is used for multiplication.
-Using the $\mat{M}$-adjoint $\mat{u}[^*]=\mat{M}[^{-1}]\mat{u}[^T]\mat{M}$, the SBP CPR method for Burgers' equation with a general basis (modal Legendre basis or nodal Gau\ss-Legendre / Gau\ss-Lobatto-Legendre) reads
+Using the $\mat{M}$-adjoint $\mat{u}[^*]=\mat{M}[^{-1}]\mat{u}[^T]\mat{M}$, the SBP CPR method for Burgers' equation with a general basis (modal Legendre basis or nodal Gauss-Legendre / Gauss-Lobatto-Legendre) reads

-see \cite{ranocha2017extended} for details\footnote{With $ \bullet$, we denote the componentwise multiplication of two vectors.}.
+see \cite{ranocha2017extended} for details\footnote{With $ \bullet$, we denote the componentwise multiplication (Hadamard product) of two vectors.}.
 Applying this to system \eqref{eq:Burgers_System2} and using our approach from section \ref{Sub:General}, we get \begin{thm} If the numerical flux $\fnum$ is entropy stable in the sense of Tadmor \eqref{eq:fnum-EC-condition}, the SBP CPR method for the system \eqref{eq:Burgers_System2}, written componentwise as